THE LATEST PROGRESS OF THE

 WAGE GROWTH

-2018-2020 saw solid wage growth for Arizona bio workers—though the total private sector grew faster.
+2020-2023 saw strong wage growth for Arizona bio workers—equal to that of the total private sector.

 NIH GRANTS